mco-gh/mco.dev/content/post/data/wiki.md

 coverImage = "img/WorldBook.jpg"
 +++

 What's bigger than Wikipedia?
 Spoiler: Wikipedia page views.
-I often give talks to students and I like to ask if anyone knows whats represented in the cover phot of this article.
+I often give talks to students and I like to ask if anyone knows whats represented in the cover photo of this article.
 <!--more-->

 I find it amusing than many aren't sure what they're looking at, so I inform them how, when I was their age, that was my Google.
 Perhaps a more accurate statement would be to say that was my Wikipedia.